wp-plugins/mendeleyplugin/readme.txt

 <li> Configure your settings (especially enter Customer Key and Customer Secret obtained from Mendeley), and request Access Token
 </ol>

+There are some reported problems with other plugins that are using the OAuth PHP library like tweetblender: If the other plugin does not check if the library is already loaded (as ours does), initializing the other plugins after wp_mendeley will result in an error message.
+In this case deactivate the other plugin.

 == Frequently Asked Questions ==

 == Screenshots ==

 == Change log ==

+= 0.5.1 =
+* corrected bug that used to overwrite access token with empty string after it was received and stored in database

 = 0.5 =
 * tested and debugged widget support